Which place is cheaper, Chattanooga or Columbia?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 In the summer, Columbia is around the same temperature as Chattanooga.
-Typically, the summer temperatures in Columbia in July are around 82°F (28°C), and Chattanooga is about 81°F (27°C).
+Typically, the summer temperatures in Columbia in July average around 82°F (28°C), and Chattanooga averages at about 81°F (27°C).

 People are often attracted to the plentiful sunshine in Chattanooga this time of the year.
 In Columbia, it's very sunny this time of the year.
 Columbia usually receives more sunshine than Chattanooga during summer.
 Columbia gets 293 hours of sunny skies, while Chattanooga receives 265 hours of full sun in the summer.